nasa/eo-metadata-tools/CONTRIBUTING.md

 6. The maintainers will talk with you about it and decide to merge or request additional changes.

 ### Tests
 Not all code requires tests.
-Code meant as example, documentation, or experimental in nature do not need to have matching tests.
+Code meant as example, documentation, or experimental in nature does not need to have matching tests.
 Code meant to be authoritative or operational however must.
 Examples types of code that require tests are:

 * Code meant to be linked against and used in other peoples projects (library code),
 * applications that run operationally,